How to Reduce Car Pedal Weight by 47% in Motorsport with FEA

 To design my pedal, I considered a system over the soil.
 For this, the pedal and its base were both included in the CAD design (see below), to control its rotation.

-As the pedal is made of aluminum, its weight is 337 g.
-To develop the simulations, I had to study the constraints and loads over it over the pedal.
+As the pedal is made of aluminum, its weight is 337g.
+To develop the simulations, I had to study the constraints and loads over the pedal.
 The main constraints are the different set of parts (to keep them joined) and to block the movement of the assembly.
 We can also include a restriction of rotation, simulating that we have a spring to control the pedal.

-Having the basic design, the next step was reducing its weight by removing as much volume as possible.
-To develop this task, you need to follow a matrix design, trying to keep enough material to support the loads.
-Following this criteria, I created a new design and simulated it to see if the pedal was weakened or if it’s strong enough.
+With the basic design established, the next step was reducing its weight by removing as much volume as possible.
+To develop this task, you need to follow a matrix design, while trying to keep enough material to support the loads.
+Following this criteria, I created a new design and simulated it to see if the pedal was weakened or if it was strong enough.

-Considering that we have the same scale to show the results, we can see that the component now is suffering more than before.
-We can also see that we have an area at the top of the side plate where the stress is bigger than the acceptable limit, so we should redesign it to ensure that its performance will meet our requirements.
+Considering that we have the same scale to show the results, we can see that the component is now suffering more than before.
+We can also see that we have an area at the top of the side plate where the stress is greater than the acceptable limit, so we should redesign it to ensure that its performance will meet our requirements.

 After creating a new design version and a new simulation, we’ve reached a final design.
-We can see now that our pedal supports the enormous force that the driver applies over it and it is as light as possible.
-This design has a final weight of 178 g, which is 159 g less than the first design.
+We can now see that our pedal supports the enormous force that the driver applies to it and it is as light as possible.
+This design has a final weight of 178g, which is 159g less than the first design.
 This represents a weight reduction of 47%.

-The obtained reduction maybe seems to be insignificant but, if we consider that we reduce the weight of both pedals and, even more, we use this methodology to lighten up other components, we can achieve reductions of 5-6 kg which can be very useful in an F1 competition, where the difference between victory and defeat can be in milliseconds.
+The obtained reduction might seem insignificant but, if we consider that we reduce the weight of both pedals and, even more, we use this methodology to lighten up other components, we can achieve reductions of 5-6kg, which can be very useful in an F1 competition, where the difference between victory and defeat can be measured in milliseconds.